apetkau/core-phylogenomics/README.md

 #### Output ####

 * __--output cleaned_out__:  Defines the output directory to store the files for each stage.

-The directory structure is given below.
+The output directory structure looks as follows:

 	cleaned_out/
 		downsampled_fastq/